slackapi/bolt-js/docs/_future/custom_functions.md

 ```

-Lastly, in order to make sure this handler is triggered, make sure the Function listeners are registered in your `listeners/index.js` file:
+Lastly, in order to make sure this handler is triggered, make sure the function listeners are registered in your `listeners/index.js` file:
 ```js
 // listeners/index.js
 const functions = require('./functions');